yaritaft/cosmos-challenge/README.md

 ### Decisions taken

 - I implemented an strategy design pattern for abstracting the specific strategy behind each element while creating or erasing.
 This allows to reuse code and use polymorphic strategies.
 It is also easy to add more strategies without changing the core code.
+- Service and Repository were created to split business logic from storage (Even when the storage is another API)
 - Created a core module to split outside communication from the app domain.
 - Used clean architecture by splitting outside communication from app domain.
 And the app domains is splitted into controller, service, repository and client.
 This makes the application easy to extend and modify without having to affect further functionalities.
 - Since the API usually throws 429 to many requests a retrial strategy was applied.
 It increments the amount of time waited in each try.